Check Out the Trailer for Our New Documentary 'The Redemption of the Devil'

 The film follows Jesse as he becomes ordained as a Catholic minister, his relationship with former adult film star Tuesday Cross becomes progressively intense and his passion for conservative politics leads him to seriously consider re-entering the political arena.
 At times, Jesse’s life seems endlessly explosive as he preaches the righteous and the right-wing with a gun in hand, while the ongoing battle for custody of his only child plays out in the wings.

 The Redemption of the Devil is about as far away from a standard rock-umentary as you can imagine.
-The film will be available to download on iTunes on 2nd October and the Eagles of Death Metal’s new album, Zipper Down is released on the same day.
+Come and check out the World Premiere at the Everyman Music Film Festival at Screen On The Green in Islington, London.
+Jesse will be there to answer questions after the screening, which will take place at 20:30 PM on the 1st of July.
+Tickets can be bought here.